mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/MaterialApi.md

 <a id="addmaterialsteel"></a>
 # **AddMaterialSteel**
-> ConMprlElement AddMaterialSteel (Guid projectId, int connectionId, ConMprlElement? conMprlElement = null)
+> ConMprlElement AddMaterialSteel (Guid projectId, ConMprlElement? conMprlElement = null)

 Add material to the project